opixelum/brain-disk-gitbook/docs/glossary.md

 Refers to exchanging one crypto asset to another.

 ## Upkeep (Chainlink)
-Smart contract registered on the Keepers Registory, so the Keepers Network can automates it.
+Smart contract registered on the Keepers Registry, so the Keepers Network can automates it.

 ## URI